simonowen/simcoupe/ReadMe.md

 density hole.
 As a very rough guide, double-density disks are generally blue and high-density disks are black.

-Windows 2000 or later
+### Windows 2000 or later

-Use SamDisk 3.x, available from http://simonowen.com/samdisk/
+Use SamDisk v3.x or later, available from http://simonowen.com/samdisk/

  To create a disk image from an existing SAM floppy disk:
-   SamDisk.exe a: image.dsk
+   SAMdisk.exe a: image.dsk

  To write a disk image back to a real floppy disk:
-   SamDisk.exe image.dsk a:
+   SAMdisk.exe image.dsk a:

 If your disk is a normal SAM/MGT format, add the -m option when creating the disk image to read only the used areas of the disk.

-Windows 98/98/Me
+### Windows 98/98/Me

 Use Edwin Blink's Disk Image Manager, available from: http://www.samcoupe-pro-dos.co.uk/edwin/software/diskmanager/diskmanager.htm